‘How Can I Help My Autistic Child Build Confidence?’

 It is essential to have a variety of reinforcement, as we do not want it to be dependent on only one type.
 As part of this process, we work to incorporate a lot of variation in play, so kids can access many different ways to have fun!

 We especially do not want the idea of self-worth to be reliant on social reinforcement.
 If someone is overdependent on social reinforcement for confidence, which is an inner quality, what happens when it’s not there?
 This happens to everyone at some point in life, but it is important for individuals to have things they can enjoy for their own selves.
-As part of ABA, we aim to help children discover things they find intrinsically reinforcing, whether they are sensory-related, tangible or a way to escape demands.
+As part of ABA, our clinicians aim to help children discover things they find intrinsically reinforcing, whether they are sensory-related, tangible or a way to escape demands.

 It is natural for parents to want their children to feel important and loved.
 Most importantly, caregivers want their kids to love themselves.